Robert Preston, 1st Viscount Gormanston: Career

 After the downfall of the House of York, Gormanston, like most of the Anglo-Irish nobility, supported the claims of the pretender to the Crown, Lambert Simnel against the new Tudor dynasty.
 Simnel's cause was decisively crushed at the Battle of Stoke Field in 1487.
-Like nearly all of his peers, Gormanston was pardoned for this act of treason in 1488 and restored to favour.
+Like nearly of his peers, Gormanston was pardoned for this act of treason in 1488 and restored to favour.